thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

-    7) After preliminary planning, selecting the action based on the Policy model with the maximum value Q(s, a)
+    7) After preliminary planning, selecting the action based on the Policy model with the maximum value Q(s, a) The basal ganglia (BG) decide which plan to proceed with, when to slow down/stop, and how to adapt future choices based on rewards and errors.

     8) Performing an action in a real environment, an example from MuJoCo obs, r, terminated, truncated, info = env.step(a)

     9) After the action in the real environment we execute:
+    Dopamine (VTA) changes the weights in corticostriatal synapses so that the desired response is strengthened in the appropriate context.
     # One-step TD update
     target = r
     nxt_acts = available_actions(s2)